vhcd/vhcd.github.io/_posts/2021-03-25-unity-v-unreal.md

 [![uebp.png]({{site.baseurl}}/images/uebp.png)][1]

 On the visual programming subject, I was heavily conflicted.
-On the one side, it's easy to use, especially for some researchers that may not be to keen on writing code.
+On the one side, it's easy to use, especially for some researchers that may not be too keen on writing code.
 On the other side, well, [there's a lot of other sides][vpbad].
 Versioning can be difficult, [spaghetti code][spaghet] can take a very literal [meaning][hell], etc.

 # CAVE rendering